goods92/dotfiles/README.md

+# Dotfiles

-Creating a new dotfiles from scratch with my own settings
+This is a collection of my dotfiles created from earlier versions of my settings.

+## Contents

++ zsh configuration
++ vim configuration
++ tmux configuration
++ osx configuration
++ homebrew packages